Protect your guides and lower your risk with clients in Africa

 How Client Emergencies Impact Guides

-- Medical responders to the scene
+Medical responders dispatched to the exact GPS location

 Mutual Protection: A Win for Clients and Staff

 When employers provide the TSOS app to their guides, the benefits extend directly to their clients.
 If a guide is incapacitated, TSOS can still support the travelers through their own activation or previously submitted data.
 The emergency team will act based on both the guide’s and client’s profiles.
+This shared safety net means:- Clients are never left unsupported even if their guide is unavailable

 - Guides can work with peace of mind knowing they have backup